chavezheras/quartz/content/public_notes/Sculpting Time with Computers/high-level reasoning about time.md

 ---
 ---

-This includes recognising and manipulating several representations of time in a global working space and using long-term memory, namely:
+The [[public_notes/Sculpting Time with Computers/film|film]] cluster contributed by outlining the diversity of approaches and levels of analysis about time in moving images.
+Some of these include recognising and manipulating several representations of time in a global working space and using long-term memory, namely:

 - [[public_notes/Sculpting Time with Computers/cinematic time|motion time]]
 - character time